 So: your water jacket must always be connected to an open-vented system.
 An open vent means low pressure – you must never circulate mains pressure water through the jacket.

 This is simple to achieve in a low pressure system like I’ve outlined, as the hot water cylinder itself is open vented and we are connecting directly to it.
-Here in New Zealand, the pressure of the water coming in (set by the Ajax valve) to a low pressure system cannot exceed (but will likely be lower) 120 kPa, with an appropriately-sized head (cannot exceed 12.0 m) on the open vent to match.
+Here in New Zealand, the pressure of the water coming in (set by the Ajax valve) to a low pressure system cannot exceed 120 kPa, with an appropriately-sized head (cannot exceed 12.0 m) on the open vent to match.
+76 kPa is the regular “low pressure” amount for low pressure systems.

 Boiling aside, that open vent also takes care of the differences in volume that water occupies at various temperatures; so you may sometimes hear a little water spilling out on to your roof as it heats up and expands, even when not yet up at boiling temperatures.